MileHacker Logo

 Halal

 Limited but growing availability in larger cities with Muslim populations.
-In Central Vietnam, options are hard to find.
+In Central Vietnam, options are scarce.
 Sticking to seafood or vegetarian choices at local eateries is advisable.

 Specific inquiry needed for Halal options.